iapyeh/GGeditor/docs/index.rst

 .. admonition:: Privacy Policy (for Google OAuth Verification)

-    The GGeditor is an Google Docs Addon, it is developped and running in the sandbox with the script API of the Google Docs System.
-Within the sandbox, it accesses, use users documents and stores users settings. (\ |LINK1|\ )
+    The GGeditor is an Google Docs Addon, it is developped and running within the sandbox of the Google Docs System.
+Within the sandbox, it accesses, inserts content into user's document and stores user's settings. (\ |LINK1|\ )

 .. admonition:: Announcements - 2020